felipe-kosouski/library-manager/README.md

   ```

 ## Seed Data
 - The application includes seeded data for demo purposes.
-Use the following credentials to log in:
-    - Librarian: `librarian1@example.com` / `password`
-    - Member: `member1@example.com` / `password`

 ## Thought Process
 - I started by defining the models and their relationships based on the requirements.